uwacyber/cits1003/cits1003-labs/lab-8-forensics.md

 volatility -f Challenge2.raw --profile Win7SP1x64 memdump -p 2424 --dump-dir /opt/memory
 ```

 The output is written to `2424.dmp`, which is a raw binary dump, where each value is within the 8-bit range of \[0-255\].
 As such, it is possible to process this file and visually inspect it as an image, since image pixel values are also in the range \[0-255\].
-However, this output file is still inside the container, which does not provide for you a graphical interface (you can't "click and open" the file to look at it).
-One way to resolve this is to move the file out of the container to your VM/host, where you do have a graphical interface to look at the file.
-To move it to your VM/host, one easy way is to use copy function provided by docker (the command runs from your VM/host).
-For details, see [https://docs.docker.com/engine/reference/commandline/cp/](https://docs.docker.com/engine/reference/commandline/cp/)

-Once you have moved `2424.dmp` to your VM/host, you can now start processing the file to an image format.
-A script has been provided below for you to do so:
+A script has been provided below for you to process the `2424.dmp` file:

 ```python
 from PIL import Image